noseka1/kubectl-debugpod/README.md

 1. *kubectl-debugpod* creates a privileged pod using a user-supplied container image.
 This debug pod is placed on the same cluster node where the target pod is running.
 2. User's terminal is attached to the debug pod.
 3. The shell running in the debug pod joins the Linux namespaces (*uts*, *ipc*, *net*, *pid*, and *cgroup*) of the target container.
-4. User runs troubleshooting tools located on his/her container image, enjoying direct access to the processes running in the target container.
+4. User runs troubleshooting tools located on her/his container image, enjoying direct access to the processes running in the target container.
 5. After the user is finished with troubleshooting, the debug pod is deleted.

 ![Diagram](docs/kubectl_debugpod_diagram.svg "Diagram")

-## Installing kubectl-debugpod
+## Building kubectl-debugpod

-Golang >= 1.13 is required.
+Golang >= 1.15 is required.
 Build *kubectl-debugpod* using the command:

 ```
 $ make build
 ```
+## Installing kubectl-debugpod

-Copy the resulting binary to your $PATH:
+Download the release archive from [GitHub](https://github.com/noseka1/kubectl-debugpod/releases) and extract it.
+Copy the `kube-debugpod` binary to your $PATH, for example:

 ```
-$ cp bin/kubectl-debugpod /usr/local/bin
+$ cp kubectl-debugpod /usr/local/bin
 ```

 ## Usage